Madikwe Game Reserve, Madikwe and the northwest, South Africa

 The best game viewing is from May to the end of September.
 Summer (November to March) days can get quite warm (up to 28-32 degrees on average) but it is a dry heat.
 Summer rainfall, normally in the form of thunder storms are usually in the evening, however, the African climate is still always unpredictable.
 Autumn (April to May) days can still be warm but the evenings cool down.
 Average day time temperature 22-28 degrees.
 Evenings 10-15 degrees.
 Winter (June to August) days are warm (temperatures in the mid-twenties) evenings and early mornings very cold with average early morning temperatures 5-12 degrees.
 It very rarely rains at this time when the bush is golden and dry.
 Spring (September, October) days start getting hotter, evenings and mornings could still be crisp but not as cold.
 A very slim chance of rain.

-Call us on to start planning your holiday to Jamala Madikwe or take a look at our itineraries to Madikwe and the northwest
+Call us on to start planning your holiday to Jamala Madikwe or take a look at our itineraries to South Africa

 Jamala Madikwe Royal Safari Lodge is situated in a quiet corner of the Madikwe Game Reserve.
 Set beneath a canopy of age-old leadwood trees, with a bustling waterhole directly in front of the lodge, guests can enjoy a hub of wildlife on their doorsteps.